followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPrepared.md

 <!--typeFunctionParamName1_field7-->updateValueTimeout<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->Number<!--/typeFunctionParamType1_field7-->
 <!--typeFunctionParamDescription1_field7-->
 Gets and sets the delay between when a user stops typing a filter value, and it is applied.
-Available if **parentType** is *'filterRow'* or *'searchPanel'*.
+Available if **parentType** is *"filterRow"* or *"searchPanel"*.
 <!--/typeFunctionParamDescription1_field7-->
 <!--typeFunctionParamName1_field8-->width<!--/typeFunctionParamName1_field8-->
 <!--typeFunctionParamType1_field8-->Number<!--/typeFunctionParamType1_field8-->